EdmundLewry/Siren/README.md

 Potentially we could go one step further and then create classes which represent the expected data in the document.
 We could then parse the json document back into a concrete object which we can perform operations on.
 The aim of this being that we want to leave the data in an abstract form for as little time as possible.

+We could also just pass around JObjects, rather than strings.
+As to do validation on those strings, we have to reconstruct them into JObjects anyway.
+However, that does tie the data to a particular data format internally (much like Marina is tied to XML).

 Please let me know if you have any better ideas for this!

 ## Development
 - Please make sure all pull requests into master pass all unit tests!

+### To Do
+- Now that we can translate a Transmission event to a JSON data string/object with the TransmissionEventTranslationService, we can add that to the PlayoutListEvent
+- We should update the PlayoutListGenerationServiceTest to cover the expected json data we'd get back from the playout list event
+- We can then implement PlayoutListGenerationService to pass the tests.
+It should create PlayoutListEvents from the event data, and then assign them to a list hashed on the device it's intended for
+- (We may want to add a PlayoutListEventTranslationService which does this, but that could be overkill to be honest.
+We have all the event data already.)
+- We need to update the Program (our Application Layer) to take the PlayoutList Dictionary and then deliver it to Devices
+- We probably want to put a device onto it's own thread so that it could simulate playout, which means we then need to start using a time source abstraction and stuff like that
+- Ideally we then throw a "front end" onto it of another thread which can take user input as commands and query the domain objects